 Celebration Circle is led by a Council of Stewards who guide us and consult on all major decisions.
 They are personally invested in the Circle’s growth and committed to full participation in fundraising, management, support and the work required to maintain our organization.
 Those currently serving as stewards are:

-Karl Franklin Leslie Goddard, PhD, Chair KC James
+Karl Franklin Leslie Goddard, PhD, Past Chair KC James

 Jose Mojica Mary Mosley, Secretary Edward "Butch" Sagebiel

-Our COUNCIL OF STEWARDS, the governing body of the Celebration Circle meets monthly (sometimes but not always) on the third (sometimes but not always) Sunday afternoon.
-Meetings are open to all.
-Our next scheduled meetings are Sunday, August 11, 3:00pm and Sunday, September 15, 3:00pm.
-Contact us for more information or if you are interested in attending a meeting, working on a committee or serving on Council at firstname.lastname@example.org.
+Our COUNCIL OF STEWARDS, the governing body of the Celebration Circle meets monthly (sometimes but not always) on the third (sometimes but not always) Sunday afternoon, 2:30pm.
+Contact us for more information if you are interested in attending a meeting, working on a committee or serving on Council at firstname.lastname@example.org.